TazRJ/CSharp-Financial-Tracker/README.md

 ## Table

 **Here is the code for each table Expense, Income and User tables!
-Add these to the Tables folder in your database!**
+This has already been implemented into our Azure DB!
+Feel free to replicate this for you own use!**

 ~~~
  CREATE TABLE [dbo].[ExpenseTbl] (